Maberi/boardgamegeek/README.rst

 +------------------+-----------------------------------------------------+

-Development status: **unmaintained**
+Development status:

-    To everybody sending PRs and issues: thank you for the interest in the project!
-Unfortunately, as it can be seen from my lack of interaction with you, I don't have the time     or energy to work on it anymore.
-I don't exclude coming back at some point but as of now it's pretty unlikely.
-Sorry.
-If anyone of you would like to continue, feel free to fork.
+This is a fork lcosmin/boardgamegeek.
+I'll only correct/develop what I need for my project.
+I don't intend to mantain this component.